nithin642004/Hackstreet-Bois/README.md

 ## Team Members Contribution

-Members: Mohith, Nithin and Adhitya
+Members: Mohit, Nithin and Adhitya

 Most of the work we have done in team and helped each other